FAQ

 AAC Coaching

-- Feeling confident using your child's device and embedding AAC into daily life
+Feeling confident using the device and embedding AAC into daily life

 Can we do both therapy and coaching?

-Absolutely, families can do both.
-This might look like pairing weekly therapy with monthly coaching for the parents, or rotating coaching as new questions come up.
+Absolutely.
+This might look like pairing weekly therapy with monthly coaching for parents, or rotating coaching as new questions come up.
 We'll figure out what works for your family during your free intro call.

 Which service is right for me?